linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8-Markets, Meltdowns, and Arbitrage/The Limits Of Arbitrage.md

  DeLong,  J. Bradford,  Andrei Shleifer,  Lawrence Summers,  and Robert Waldmann,  1990,  Noise trader risk in financial markets,  Journal of Political Economy 98,  703-738.

  Dow,  James,  and Gary Gorton,  1994,  Noise trading,  delegated portfolio management,  and eco-
 	 Nomic welfare,  NBER Working paper 4858.
  Fama,  Eugene,  1965,  The behavior of stock market prices,  Journal of Business 38,  34-105.
  Fama,  Eugene,  and Kenneth French,  1992,  The cross-section of expected stock returns,  Journal of
 	 Finance 46,  427-466.
  Friedman,  Milton,  1953,  The case for flexible exchange rates,  in Essays in Positive Economics
 	 (University of Chicago Press,  Chicago).
  Grossman,  Sanford,  and Merton Miller,  1988,  Liquidity and market structure,  Journal of Finance
 	 43,  617-633.
  Heaton,  John,  1994,  Learning and the belief in low-scaled price portfolio strategies,  1940-1993,
 	 Manuscript,  University of Chicago.
  Ippolito,  Richard,  1992,  Consumer reaction to measures of poor quality: evidence from the mutual
 	 Fund industry,  Journal of Law and Economics 35,  45-70.
  LaPorta,  Rafael,  1996,  Expectations and the cross-section of stock returns,  Journal of Finance 51,
 	 1715-1742.
  Lakonishok,  Josef,  Andrei Shleifer,  Richard Thaler,  and Robert Vishny,  1991,  Window dressing by pension fund managers,  American Economic Review Papers and Proceedings 81,  227-231.
  Lakonishok,  Josef,  Andrei Shleifer,  and Robert Vishny,  1992,  The structure and performance of the money management industry,  Brookings Papers on Economic Activity: Microeconomics,
 	 339-391.
  Lakonishok,  Josef,  Andrei Shleifer,  and Robert Vishny,  1994,  Contrarian investment,  extrapolation,  and risk,  Journal of Finance 49,  1541-1578.
  Merton,  Robert,  1987,  A simple model of capital market equilibrium with incomplete information,
 	 Journal of Finance 42,  483-510.
  Pontiff,  Jeffrey,  1996,  Costly arbitrage: Evidence from closed-end funds.
 Quarterly Journal of
 	 Economics 111,  1135-1152.
  Ross,  Steven,  1976,  The arbitrage theory of capital asset pricing,  Journal of Economic Theory 13,
 	 341-360.
  Scharfstein,  David,  and Jeremy Stein,  1990,  Herd behavior and investment,  American Economic
 	 Review 80,  465-489.
  Sharpe,  William,  1964,  Capital asset prices: A theory of market equilibrium under conditions of
 	 Risk,  Journal of Finance 19,  425-442.
  Sharpe,  William,  and Gordon Alexander,  1990,  Investments,  4 th edition,  (Prentice Hall,  Engle-
 	 wood Cliffs,  N.J.).
  Shleifer,  Andrei,  and Robert Vishny,  1990,  Equilibrium short horizons of investors and firms,
 	 American Economic Review Papers and Proceedings 80,  148-153.
  Shleifer,  Andrei,  and Robert Vishny,  1992,  Liquidation values and debt capacity: A market
 	 Equilibrium approach,  Journal of Finance 47,  1343-1366.
  Stein,  Jeremy,  1995,  Prices and trading volume in the housing market: A model with downpay-
-     Ment effects,  Quarterly Journal of Economics,  110,  379-406.
+	 Meant effects,  Quarterly Journal of Economics,  110,  379-406.
  Warther,  Vincent,  1995,  Aggregate mutual fund flows and security returns,  Journal of Financial
 	 Economics 39,  209-236.